microsoftgraph/dataconnect-solutions/README.md

 ## [Entity Sentiment Analysis](solutions/esa/README.md)

 The purpose of ESA is to track what topics people are discussing in internal communications and how they're discussing them.
 With this tool, you'll be able to detect potential security conflicts, monitor reception to particular events, and gather company-wide sentiment surrounding important concepts.
-This solution template enables customers to leverage ONA metrics from M365 data and analyze the entities and sentiments therein.
+This solution template enables customers to leverage ESA metrics from M365 data and analyze the entities and sentiments therein.

 ## [Organizational Network Analysis](solutions/ona/README.md)